 As you can hopefully see from the photo, this is a nice-looking club head.
 I have heard concerns that clubs from a component company might be less-well built than those from a big OEM.
 In some ways this makes me smile.
 People tend to put a lot of blind faith in the quality control of these big companies when in reality, it can be hugely variable.
+Much the same way that a sign saying 150 on the course could be a good distance off (thank you rangefinders!)
 If you ever have the chance to measure things like head weight or actual loft on a set of off the rack clubs, you could be in for a big surprise when comparing them to the listed specs!

 The specs on these were all well within tolerance.
 In fact, this is one of the reasons why I wanted Aaron to build the set for me rather than getting just the heads and doing it myself.
 I do like to mess around with club building, but I know that they will be far better put together by the Value golf team than myself!